Julynx/hazel-dark-syntax/README.md

 1. Open Atom and navigate to Edit -> Preferences -> Install (sidebar)

-2. Click on the Themes button next to the search bar.
+2. Click the Themes button next to the search bar.

 3. Search for hazel-dark-syntax.

-4. Click on the Install button.
+4. Click the Install button.

 UNINSTALL